 You’ll find that reputable retailers like Phonebot have a wide variety of models to choose from.
 Make sure you buy from them as they have a long history of satisfied customers and great reviews.

-The Apple refurbished store is also a good place to purchase refurbished products albeit it's at least twice as expensive as buying from a trusted seller like Phonebot.
+The Apple refurbished store is also a good place to purchase refurbished products like the refurbished iPad Mini, Air and Pro albeit it's at least twice as expensive as buying from a trusted seller like Phonebot.
 The only problem is that these deals are often unavailable.
 You may also consider checking on the different country-specific sites or Apple stores for countries closer to Australia or where you can ship them without much import tax or long shipping time.
 Considering it's Australia, you may not have those options.
 You can buy a Jb hifi refurbished iPad but you might not get the best deal.

 Even though many persons will desire to purchase new iPads, a good number with shallow pockets can only afford to buy a refurbished one.
 Therefore, don't get rid of it if you think is damaged.
 Did you know you could sell it and use the money on the upgrade?
 A preowned iPad can save you a ton of money.

 I don't think you will be okay with the fact that you bought it with your hard-earned money just to get home and realize that the it is not working.
 So before purchasing it, most especially from private sellers, verify the following:

 It is of great priority to ensure that the seller did not steal the device since it is a crime to buy stolen goods.
 This is because the original owner can trace the device, and if it is discovered with you, you can face legal actions.

 This implies that after purchase, there's a period to return the device if it is not functioning well.
 This gives you peace of mind.